 Under those circumstances, it's highly likely that mom will get sole custody of the children, and dad will only get visitation .
 Because of limited leave time, travel time, and travel expenses, dad will most likely be with his children only a couple of weeks a year while they are little kids.

-Military dads must be aware of this six month rule and file for divorce before their time expires.
+A military family specificaly "dads", must be aware of this six month rule and file for divorce before their time expires.
 If they do file here in California within six months, it is highly likely that the California court will order mom to return the kids to dad pending the conclusion of the divorce proceedings.
 The court cannot order mom to come back with them, but almost invariably she does.

 We serve the following San Diego County and Southern California Desert Areas: San Diego, Carlsbad, Del Mar, Solana Beach, Encinitas, La Jolla, La Mesa, Escondido, Vista, Oceanside, Rancho Santa Fe, San Marcos, Marine Corps Base - Camp Pendleton, Poway, Ramona, Julian, Alpine, Temecula, Borrego Springs, Palm Springs, Indio, Indian Wells, Palm Desert, Rancho Mirage, Desert Hot Springs, La Quinta, Coachella, Cathedral City.